DanielleDomingo/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/account-setup.md

 Being a remote-first company, we need to be able to successfully communicate and collaborate together from anywhere.

 One tool we use for this is a digital 'whiteboard' called [Miro](https://miro.com/) (pronounced like “Hero”) Miro makes it easy to brainstorm and collaborate all in real time.
-Everyone can create notes and designs, move things around, utelise post-its, draw and use all diffrent kinds of pre-built templates.
+Everyone can create notes and designs, move things around, utilise post-its, draw and use all different kinds of pre-built templates.

 Some common uses of Miro at Developers Institute include: